Bake to the roots

 Description

-Delicious tea cake filled with marzipan, almond and figs, finished with a honey coconut white chocolate glaze and fresh figs.
+Delicious tea cake filled with marzipan, almonds and figs, finished with a honey coconut white chocolate glaze and fresh figs. Sounds good?!

 Ingredients